K1-ZR/practice-cpp/README.md

     return 0;
 }
 ```
-If `arr[0]` is stored at address `x`, then `arr[1]` is stored at `x + sizeof(int)` and so on.

-Array's disadvantage:
-- Allows a fixed number of elements to be entered which is decided at the time of declaration.
-Unlike a linked list, an array in C is not dynamic.
-- Insertion and deletion of elements can be costly since the elements are needed to be managed in accordance with the new memory allocation.

 Arrays and pointer are two different things (we can check by applying sizeof).
-Array name indicates the address of first element and arrays are always passed as pointers (even if we use square bracket).
 ```cpp
 #include <iostream>
 using namespace std;